quinfer/fml/README.md

 <img src="inst/figures/imgfile.png" width="10%" style="inline">

-The goal of ati is to learning about the emerging field of financial machine learning and its application to algorithmic trading and investment.
+The goal of ati is to learn about the emerging field of financial machine learning and its application to algorithmic trading and investment.